Saigonen/cdk-secure-string-parameter/API.md

 - *Type:* boolean
 - *Default:* auto-detect based on `parameterName`

-Indicates of the parameter name is a simple name (i.e. does not include "/" separators).
+Indicates if the parameter name is a simple name (i.e. does not include "/" separators).

-This is only required only if `parameterName` is a token, which means we are unable to detect if the name is simple or "path-like" for the purpose of rendering SSM parameter ARNs.
+This is required only if `parameterName` is a token, which means we are unable to detect if the name is simple or "path-like" for the purpose of rendering SSM parameter ARNs.